Lipschitz-Guided Design of Interpolation Schedules in Generative Models: Numerical Design by Optimizing Averaged Squared Lipschitzness

 \end{proposition} \begin{proof} By direct algebraic calculations, we get

 and similarly

 Let $t^\dagger$ satisfy $\alpha_t / \beta_t = (1-t^\dagger)/t^\dagger$.
 This means that $t^\dagger = 1/(1+\alpha_t/\beta_t)$.
-Therefore, combining \eqref{eqn-step1} and \eqref{eqn-step2}, we arrive at \eqref{eqn-twob}. \end{proof} The proposition implies that we can easily change the interpolation schedule from one to another if we know the true drift functions.
-This also applies to the estimators of the drift functions, so we can tune the schedule \textit{at inference time} rather than during training.
-Similar statements have appeared in the literature \cite{kingma2021variational,karras2022elucidating}.
-We will use this fact in numerical experiments in Section \ref{sec-numerical-demo}.
-The natural question now is which schedule to choose in practice.
+Therefore, combining \eqref{eqn-step1} and \eqref{eqn-step2}, we arrive at \eqref{eqn-twob}. \end{proof} The proposition implies that we can change the interpolation schedule from one to another whenever we know the drift function for any reference schedule.
+The same identity applies to learned estimators of the drift, so the schedule can be tuned \emph{at inference time} rather than during training.
+Related identities have appeared in the literature \cite{kingma2021variational,karras2022elucidating}.
+We use the transfer formula systematically in the experiments of Section~\ref{sec-numerical-demo}: every model is trained with the linear schedule, and the designed schedule is applied at inference by composing the trained drift through Proposition~\ref{prop-from-one-schedule-to-another}.
+The remaining question is how to choose the new schedule, which we address next.